BenjaminTamTran/English-German-Usage-iOS-Application/README.md

 # English German Usage iOS Application
-The universal application which can run on both iPhone and iPad
+The universal application which can run on both iPhone and iPad, written in Swift, use CoreDate, HTTPRequest and CoreGraphics

 Features: